Interview Follow-Up Email After an Interview (Examples)

-How to Write a Follow-up Email
+How to Write an Interview Follow-up Email

 Before using an email template provided, consider what’s required to customize or write the personalized follow-up email.
 All emails should be personalized to the experience the candidate and the HR manager, recruiter, hiring manager, or interviewer shared.

-Use a catchy subject line
+Use a catchy follow-up email subject line

-- The candidate with the cool hair
+- Candidate with the cool hair

 - The candidate who loves the Chicago Cubs as much as you